seeq12/seeq-connector-sdk-csharp/README.md

 ## Deploying your Connector

 When you are ready to deploy your connector to a production environment, execute the `package` command.
-A zip file will be created in the `csharp/packages` folder.
+A zip file will be created in the `packages` folder.

-1. Shut down the Seeq Remote Agent - execute `seeq stop` in the Seeq CLI
+1. Shut down the Seeq Remote Agent - execute `seeq stop` in the Seeq CLI`
-1. Verify that you have enabled support for plugins
-   1. execute `seeq config get Features/Plugins/Enabled` in the Seeq CLI
-   1. Ensure the value is `True`
-   1. If it is not then execute `seeq config set Features/Plugins/Enabled True`
 1. Copy the generated zip file to the `plugins/connectors` folder within Seeq's `data` folder (The data folder is usually `C:\ProgramData\Seeq\data`)
 1. Extract the contents of the zip file.